rsr-at-mindtwin/wisdom/README.md

 32. Almost all situational problems in life are easy to address if your terminal goals are clear .[18]
 33. When growth stops, even in the absence of decline, everything becomes a zero-sum.
 [22]
 34. Everything you need to know about a person's preferences are on display in their past choices (revealed preferences).
+25. Times of chaos are times when the current owners of the gradient from which they draw power are temporarily shaken lose - almost all good things in life and history have emerged from chaos.[25]

 ## adjacent:

 1. Sudden, forceful, detailed denials without lag tend to indicate the assertions that triggered them are correct [1]